What is Gamut

 Deployment options

-SuperAgent runs in two modes:
+Gamut runs in two modes:

 - Desktop app -- Download for Mac or Windows and run locally.
 The desktop app bundles everything and manages containers through Docker Desktop, OrbStack, or Podman.